Salman Rushdie Hospitalised: 15 Facts About The Author Of 'The Satanic Verses'

 - In his 2012 memoir, Rushdie explained that his father adopted the name Rushdie in honour of Averroes (an Andalusian polymath and jurist).

-- In the summer of 1988, Muslim community leaders in Britain denounced The Satanic Summer as blasphemous after its publication.
+- In the summer of 1988, Muslim community leaders in Britain denounced The Satanic Verses as blasphemous after its publication.

-- Ayatollah Ruhollah Khomeini, the spiritual leader of revolutionary Iran, publicly condemned Rushdie's book on 14 February and issued a fatwa (legal opinion) against him; a bounty was offered for anyone who would execute Rushdie.
+- Ayatollah Ruhollah Khomeini, the spiritual leader of revolutionary Iran, publicly condemned Rushdie's book The Satanic Verses on 14 February and issued a fatwa against him; a bounty was offered for anyone who would execute Rushdie.
 Despite occasionally emerging unexpectedly in other countries, he was compelled to limit his movements under the protection of Scotland Yard.

 - Although Salman Rushdie enjoys writing, he says he would have become an actor if his writing career had not been successful.
 As early as childhood, he dreamed of appearing in Hollywood films.